-Earlier I published a blog post dedicated to a stopover in Dubai, hope it was helpful for you, guys.
+Earlier I published a blog post dedicated to a stopover in Dubai, a guide that I hope was helpful for you guys.
 This post will be dedicated to a more immersive experience in the UAE.
 This country is an amazing tourist destination that can give all sorts of attractions from ambient historical monuments to breathtaking nature sights to the cutting edge theme parks.

 Let’s take a look at what the UAE has on its plate for tourists.

 If you’re a fan of history, you’ll enjoy one of the country’s oldest mosques – Al-Bidyah Mosque in Fujairah emirate.
 The building is tiny and modest.
 And yet it gives you that feeling of solemnity and tranquility that you can only get from sights that stood for centuries.

 To complement the experience, I suggest visiting one of the oldest castles in the country, the Fujairah Fort, and the Fujairah Museum of archeology and local history.
 There are a lot of things to do in Fujairah.

 Next on our agenda is the Sharjah Museum of Islamic Civilization.
 In contrast to Al-Bidyah, the museum’s grandiose building offers visitors over 5000 unique artifacts of Islamic culture.
 It’ll take you a while to see each exhibit, but if you want to learn more about Muslim civilization you definitely need to pay a visit.

 Those of you who prefer architecture to artifacts can take a walk along narrow streets in the Heritage District of Sharjah and visit the restored Sharjah Fort.